Conference Program

 This symposium will provide information on how to use evidence to guide laboratory test utilization.
 Clinical practice guidelines and minimum repeat testing intervals will be described as tools to help with providing the evidence for laboratory test utilization.
 Examples of improved test utilization from the literature will be provided and some conceptual and practical applications using artificial intelligence will be discussed.

-Presentations: Appropriate Use of Laboratory Tests Based on Clinical Practice Guidelines Andrew Don-Wauchope, Laverty Pathology
+Appropriate Use of Laboratory Tests Based on Clinical Practice Guidelines Andrew Craig Don-Wauchope, Laverty Pathology, Australia Learning Objectives – at the end of this presentation participants will be able to:

 |